 - Franchisors must create a franchise profile and publish key disclosure information on the franchise disclosure register before 14 November 2022.

-When the franchising code does not apply to your agreement
+When the franchising code doesn't apply to franchising agreements

 All or some parts of the franchising code may not apply to your agreement or circumstances.
 If you are unsure which provisions of the code apply to your agreement, you should seek legal advice.